Feeling Overwhelmed Just By Hearing the Word Budget? Start Here.

 So in the back of my mind… I tried to justify it.

-So then I made a mock budget.
+I decided to made a mock budget.
 If I saved this much per month for our house down payment, it will take x amount of months until we can get a house.

 Then the remaining can go to debt.
 So if I allocate this much, I will be debt free in about 7 years.